Baptist Health and Wolfson Children's Hospital — Clinical Neuropsychology Fellowship

 - Fringe Benefits

-- Baptist Health offers a competitive salary, paid time off, $3,000 CE stipend, $500 Learning and Educational Assistance Program (LEAP) stipend, hospital lunch stipend on Tuesdays/Thursdays, exceptional benefits and health insurance coverage.
+- Baptist Health offers a competitive salary, paid time off, CE stipend, Learning and Educational Assistance Program (LEAP) stipend, exceptional benefits and health insurance coverage.

 - Additional Comments

-- Eligible candidates must be U.S. citizens (or those with a Visa authorized to work in the U.S.) who have successfully completed a clinical internship and obtained a Ph.D. or Psy.D. in psychology before the anticipated start date.
+- Eligible candidates must be U.S. citizens (or those with a Visa authorized to work in the U.S. as we do not offer sponsorships) who have successfully completed a clinical internship and obtained a Ph.D. or Psy.D. in psychology before the anticipated start date.

 - Application Instructions